Xtabay: Legacy

 The legend of Xtabay is part of contemporary Maya culture, as myths influence current beliefs.
 In the Yucatán peninsula, the word Xtabay illustrates undesirable behavior in women and men, and the legend is used by mothers and grandmothers to inculcate good behaviour in children.
 The myth also serves as a warning against the dangers of marital infidelity in the modern world, Xtabay's victims being generally husbands who have ventured from their homes at night to drink alcohol and seek the attention of other women.
 The myth is used by both parents and grandparents to impress early upon the young the need to resist the temptations they will face in adulthood to go out drinking at night and cheat on their partners.

 The legend of the Xtabay has influenced music.
 Les Baxter's album Voice of the Xtabay by Peruvian soprano Yma Sumac depicts the lure of the xtabay in her music.

 In the Mexican animated film Nikté released on 2009, Xtabay appears to function as an antagonist who actually sets tests for the characters that they must overcome.

+In the 2013 video game Guacamelee!, the player encounters a recurring enemy character explicitly named "X'tabay" whose appearance generally matches descriptions of the mythological figure.